blmoor/blmoor/pages/legacy.md

 Regardless of the social inequalities, B.L.
 Moor students were excited about the opening of the school in 1960.
 They looked forward to indoor toilets, hot meals, the new gymnasium for basketball, and not having to cut wood for heat. **Allen M.S.
 Landfair** explains the difference, saying,

-{:.alert .alert-green}
-"We had left a three-room church school at Ebenezer Baptist Church where we had oil wood floors, a potbelly heater which was fueled by wood which the boys gathered coal.
-Our lunches came from a brown bag which we brought from home, so we were delighted to be at a new school with tile floors, brick walls, departmentalized classrooms, and a cafeteria which served hot meals."
+{% include feature/alert.hmtl text="We had left a three-room church school at Ebenezer Baptist Church where we had oil wood floors, a potbelly heater which was fueled by wood which the boys gathered coal.
+Our lunches came from a brown bag which we brought from home, so we were delighted to be at a new school with tile floors, brick walls, departmentalized classrooms, and a cafeteria which served hot meals." color="primary" align="center" %}

 While there were numerous advantages in the opening of B.L.
 Moor, there were still areas for improvement, such as transportation, as multiple students still had to walk to school if they were not commuting from Crawford.
 This original building had numerous classrooms, a home economics department, a business center, a library, and cafeteria.
 One of the most memorable elements, however, was a hallway that extended a considerable distance and was divided into three sections to accomodate all grades K-12.
 One student recalls their experience of the new facilities on opening day, saying,

 {% include feature/alert.html text="Can you imagine?
-The hall was well waxed [and] long.
-As one stepped inside the front entrance [there] was a huge gymnasium with a sparkling wood-stained basketball court.
-Behind it was a stage that would be used for general assembly, special programs, or other unique events in the community." color="warning" align="center" %} <!--Still unsure of who said this, I will get in touch with Jackie-->
+The hall was well waxed and long.
+As one stepped inside the front entrance there was a huge gymnasium with a sparkling wood-stained basketball court.
+Behind it was a stage that would be used for general assembly, special programs, or other unique events in the community." color="secondary" align="center" %} <!--Still unsure of who said this, I will get in touch with Jackie-->

 **Josie Malone Redmond** similarly recalls the new buildings size, remarking, "I remember walking into what appeared to be the largest and most beautiful building I had ever seen." **Ules Young**, class of 1960 - B.L.
 Moor's first graduating class, also expresses strong emotions at the opening, saying it was like "a whole new world.
 There were larger classrooms, science labs, typing room, and gymnasium.
 The principal and secretary each had their own office," while Redmon commented on other "opportunities that did not exist," such as "certified teachers in specialized subject areas" and a student counselor.
 But the building and its resources were not the only thing that made it special for the students, as **Rosella Harris-Austin** found attending the new school with her friends from Chapel Hill and "riding a new bus, making new friends, and experiencing new teachers" were equally "breathtaking."